ssenmosip/mosip-temp-documentation/Steps-to-Install-and-configuration-HDFS.md

 hdfs namenode -format
 ```
 Your Hadoop installation is now configured and ready to run.

 ### Start HDFS
 1. Start the HDFS by running the following script from node-master:
 start-dfs.sh , stop-dfs.sh script files will be present in hadoop_Installation_Dir/sbin/start.dfs.sg
 ```
 hadoop/sbin/start-dfs.sh
 ```
-It’ll start NameNode and SecondaryNameNode on node-master.example.com, and DataNode on node-slave1.example.com, according to the configuration in the slaves config file.
+It’ll start NameNode and SecondaryNameNode on node-master.example.com, and DataNode on node-slave1.example.com, according to the configuration in the slaves config file.<br/>
 2. Check that every process is running with the jps command on each node.
 You should get on node-master.example.com (PID will be different):
 ```
 21922 Jps